TeamGYZR/Locality/README.md

 * [x] Display photos from the place in a collection view
 * [x] Incorporate the Flickr and Fource API to access the photos of the location
 * [x] Tapping on collection view cell will segue to details page
-* [ ] Tapping on details button will segue to details page
+* [x] Tapping on details button will segue to details page
 * [ ] OPTIONAL: Single tap on photo makes it larger, double tap away makes the photo shrink back
 * [ ] OPTIONAL: Use autolayout to fit view to every size

 **Details View Page**
-* [ ] Display main photo from the collection
+* [x] Display main photo from the collection
-* [ ] Display attraction's name, address, distance, rating, phone number
+* [x] Display attraction's name, address -distance, rating, phone number-
-* [ ] Add favorite button that the user can click to add the place to their profile
+* [x] Add favorite button that the user can click to add the place to their profile
-* [ ] OPTIONAL: Add sound to labels so user can hear pronunciation
+* [x] OPTIONAL: Add sound to labels so user can hear pronunciation
 * [ ] OPTIONAL: Come up with a gesture for localization/accessibility
-* [ ] OPTIONAL: Reviews/Rating section where people can rate comment
+* [x] OPTIONAL: Reviews-/Rating- section where people can -rate- comment

 **Profile Page View**
-* [ ] Display in either a collection or table view a list of the user's favorited places
+* [x] Display in either a collection or table view a list of the user's favorited places
-* [ ] Display user metadata
+* [x] Display user metadata
-* [ ] Add profile photo optionally
+* [x] Add profile photo optionally
 * [ ] OPTIONAL:  add headers to the view- maybe sorted by alphabet or by category
-* [ ] Add a map of their own favorited places in profile page
+* [x] Add a map of their own favorited places in profile page

 **Additional Optional Stories**
 * [ ] Users can view other user profiles